rh0910/410Project/README.md

 # Project objective:
 Peer-to-peer communication system to exchange information about the presence of an object and whether a collision has occured with this object.
-Driving software developed with the help of java libraries and API along with the help of the @sign foundation and API.
+Driving software developed in Java, along with the help of the @sign libraries and API.

 # Hardware equipment requirements:
 Below is the list of required hardware components needed for this project.
 It is essential to set up the equipment properly.

-The resistors and LED lights serve for debugging purposes and thus the device will work without them.
+The resistors and LED lights serve for debugging purposes and thus the project device will work without them.
 The list below is given in the order of: `name of part` and `count`.

 1.  `Raspberry Pi Pico W`, `1`